cemarks/linear-discriminant/README.md

 # Linear Discriminant Analysis (LDA)

 This repository contains minimal code implementations of LDA.
 For more information on LDA see pp. 106--119 and pp 440--455 of Hastie, T., Tibshirani, R., & Friedman, J. H. (2009), *The elements of statistical learning: data mining, inference, and prediction,* 2nd ed.
-New York: Springer, pp 106--119 and pp 440--455, available online (here)[https://hastie.su.domains/ElemStatLearn/printings/ESLII_print12_toc.pdf]
+New York: Springer, pp 106--119 and pp 440--455, available [online](https://hastie.su.domains/ElemStatLearn/printings/ESLII_print12_toc.pdf).

 ## Getting Started